Sonny Corinthos and Carly Benson: Storyline

 Throughout the years, Carly and Sonny have gone through many trials and tribulations, including the shooting and coma of their son, Michael Corinthos.
 When Sonny decides to get out of the mob for the safety of his children, Jason will only agree to take over if Sonny signs away his parental rights to Michael and Morgan; to get him to agree, Carly later seduces him.
 In 2011, when Carly and Jax are divorcing, Jax plans on taking their daughter, Josslyn away from Carly permanently.
 To ensure that Josslyn stays with her mother, Sonny frames Jax for drug possession.
 When Carly finds out that Sonny caused Jax's plane to crash at a swamp, she got so furious that she officially cut Sonny out of her life and sent Morgan, her and Sonny's son, to military school to keep him away from Sonny.
 As of August 18, 2011, she no longer has respect, love, or care for Sonny and even turned against him by siding with Johnny Zacchara, her current boyfriend and Sonny's archrival.
 When Sonny was shot six months later, she realized that she still has some caring left for Sonny, but still believes that she won't protect him from the police.
-About three months later, she finds out that Johnny only used her to get to Sonny by sleeping with Kate (with D.I.D)-Sonny's girlfriend.
-She attempted to get back at him by seducing Sonny to make love to her, but Sonny refuses since he believes its no use.
+About three months later, she finds out that Johnny only used her to get to Sonny by having sex with Kate (with D.I.D)-Sonny's girlfriend.
+She attempted to get back at him by seducing Sonny to have sex with her, but Sonny refuses since he believes its no use.
 As of August 19, 2014, Sonny and Carly begin having an affair and redrawing the love they have for each other.
 Sonny and Carly remarried for the fifth time on October 14, 2015.
 On September 30, 2019, Sonny and Carly welcomed a daughter they named Donna Courtney Corinthos.